TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 Reflect on the project, both technical and organizational.
 What went well?
 What didn’t go well?

 - For the most part the power-related subsystems went well.
 The power distribution PCB performed adequately and passed all tests.
-The battery vastly outlasted what it was expected to and ....
-Finish ....
+The battery life vastly exceeded expectations.
+The wireless charging subsystem has the potential for future growth, but will require much more research and development.
+The largest oversight in the entire power system was the inclusion of reverse-biased diodes at the outputs of the 12V rail on the power board.
+In the case of a single-directional motors, this may be fine, but in the case of bi-directional motors this could cause issues as voltage polarities switch.
+At best this would lower the efficiency of a motor and at worst cause a component failure.
+Organizationally the team was very efficient and communicated very effectively.
+There were some issues that arose from some subsystems waiting on other subsystems to be finished before beginning development, but for the most part those issues were avoided as much as possible.

 What unanticipated problems occurred?